 About the Meteor Crater.

 The Meteor Crater lies at an elevation of 5,640 feet above sea level.
-It is about 3,900 feet in diameter, some 560 feet deep, & is surrounded by a rim that rises 148 feet above the surrounding plains.
+It is about 3,900 feet in diameter, some 560 feet deep, and is surrounded by a rim that rises 148 feet above the surrounding plains.
 The centre of the crater is filled with 690–790 feet of rubble lying above the crater bedrock.

 The Meteor Crater is a popular tourist destination with roughly 270,000 visitors per year.
 A family company, the Barringer Crater Company, owns the crater.
 The Meteor Crater is an essential educational and research site, and it was used to train Apollo astronauts.
 It continues to be an active training site for astronauts.
 The Meteor Crater Visitor Center sits on the north rim of the crater.
-It features interactive exhibits & displays about meteorites, asteroids, space, the Solar System, and comets, including the American Astronaut Wall of Fame, a 1,406 lb meteorite found in the area, & meteorite specimens from the Meteor Crater that can be touched.
-Formerly known as the Museum of Astrogeology, the Visitor Center includes a Discovery Center & Space Museum, a movie theatre, a gift shop, & observation areas with views inside the rim of the crater.
+It features interactive exhibits and displays about meteorites, asteroids, space, the Solar System, and comets, including the American Astronaut Wall of Fame, a 1,406 lb meteorite found in the area, and meteorite specimens from the Meteor Crater that can be touched.
+Formerly known as the Museum of Astrogeology, the Visitor Center includes a Discovery Center and Space Museum, a movie theatre, a gift shop, and observation areas with views inside the rim of the crater.

 The Grand Canyon.

-The Grand CanyonI remember going to the Grand Canyon on this trip because we flew over the canyon in a helicopter on a 40-minute tour.
+I remember going to the Grand Canyon on this trip because we flew over the canyon in a helicopter on a 40-minute tour.
 We stayed in a hotel near the South Rim, which I think was the Yavapai Lodge.
 I remember taking a short walk around the rim and a short way down into the Canyon.
 For a long time, I had a very blurred and out-of-focus photo of my dad, mum and sister walking down a path in the Grand Canyon, but I can no longer find it.
-I also remember thinking how cool it would be to ride a horse in the Grand Canyon, but when we asked about it, there was a two-year waiting list, so that we couldn't go.
+I also remember thinking how cool it would be to ride a horse in the Grand Canyon, but when we asked about it, there was a two-year waiting list so we couldn't go.

 About the Grand Canyon.

-Nearly two billion years of Earth's geological history have been exposed as the Colorado River & its tributaries cut their channels through the layers of rock while the Colorado Plateau was uplifted.
+Nearly two billion years of Earth's geological history have been exposed as the Colorado River and its tributaries cut their channels through the layers of rock while the Colorado Plateau was uplifted.
 For thousands of years, the area has been continuously inhabited by Native Americans, who built settlements within the canyon and its many caves.